kyeongjun1007/thoc-pytorch/README.md

 This allows you to experiment THOC model if your dataset is seperated with 3 parts (train, valid, test).
 the three datasets have to be saved in data folder and named '(dataname)_(train or valid or test).csv'

+## MSRNN
+Multi Scale RNN model code.

+### MSRNN.py
+pytorch Implementation of MSRNN.
+RNN can be alternated to LSTM or GRU.

 ## SRNN
 RNN with another scaled input data.
 It can predict single/multiple time point.